 Greater Ohio Virtual School (000-282)

-The Greater Ohio Virtual School is in the process of locating, identifying, and evaluating all children with disabilities, birth through 21 years of age, who may be in need of special education and related services.
+The Greater Ohio Virtual School is required to locate, identify and evaluate all children suspected of, or identified with, an educational disability under the Individuals with Disability Education Act (IDEA), or children with mental or physical impairments that substantially limits a major life activity under Section 504.
 These disabilities include autism, cognitive disability, specific learning disability, deaf-blindness, deafness, emotional disturbance, hearing impairment, multiple disabilities, orthopedic impairment, other health impairment, speech or language impairment, traumatic brain injury, visual impairment (including blindness), and developmental delay (preschoolers only).
+This obligation applies regardless of whether the child receives a public education.

 If you know a child who may have a disability, please contact the Special Services Department at 513.695.2900 ext.
 3072.